anoma/taiga/book/src/exec.md

 Here is the high level description of the process, starting from creating intents and ending up publishing a blockchain transaction representing the desired state transition:
 1. **Create**: A user creates an intent, publishing the information of what they have and what they want
 2. **Gossip**: The intent goes to the intent gossip network and is gossiped around the solver nodes
-3. **Solve**: Solvers find matching intents and update the intent with partial transactions until the intent is fully satisfied
+3. **Solve**: Solvers find matching intents and create partial transactions until the intent is fully satisfied
 4. **Finalize**: When the intent is satisfied, a transaction is created and published on the blockchain

 ![exec_high.png](img/exec_high.png)